If you are considering moving to Spain permanently and currently hold a driving licence, you must be aware of the legal requirements in the country.

 After the initial 6 months, you will need to exchange your licence for a Spanish one if you intend to remain in the country any longer.

-This list does change from time to time so you are well advised to check with your country's consulate in Spain for the latest information.
+This list does change from time to time so you are well-advised to check with your country's consulate in Spain for the latest information.

-If your licence is from any other country, you will unfortunately need to take a full Spanish driving test to obtain your new licence.
+If your licence is from any other country, you will, unfortunately, need to take a full Spanish driving test to obtain your new licence.

-If you are the holder of a non EU/EEC licence and need to exchange it for a Spanish licence you can do so by visiting your provincial tráfico headquarters Jefatura Provincial de Tráfic.
+If you need to exchange your licence for a Spanish version you can do so by visiting your provincial tráfico headquarters Jefatura Provincial de Tráfic.

-You will need to provide the following documentation
+You will then need to provide the following documentation during your appointment.

 Countries Not Permitted To Exchange Licences